 The "Flood Zone Clarification Act" modifies the procedures for delineating flood hazard areas in New Jersey.
-The bill mandates that the Department of Environmental Protection (DEP) must set the State's flood hazard area delineation for each watercourse at no more than one foot above the 100-year flood elevation as determined by the Federal Emergency Management Agency (FEMA).
+It mandates that the Department of Environmental Protection (DEP) must set the State's flood hazard area delineation for each watercourse at no more than one foot above the 100-year flood elevation as determined by the Federal Emergency Management Agency (FEMA).
 This requirement is to be implemented within three months of the bill's effective date and after each subsequent FEMA delineation.
-Additionally, the bill stipulates that any person applying for a permit under the Flood Hazard Area Control Act must adhere to this new delineation standard.
+The bill also stipulates that any person applying for a permit under the Flood Hazard Area Control Act must adhere to this new delineation standard.

 Statutes affected: Introduced: 58:16A-52